schitresh/system-design/website_designs/storage_and_streaming/2_youtube_netflix.md

 ### Thumbnails
 - Thumbnails are small files, say a maximum of 5 KB each
   - Assuming every video will have five thumbnails
-  - We would need a efficient storage system that can server a huge read traffic
+  - We would need a efficient storage system that can serve a huge read traffic
 - Read traffic for thumbnails will be huge compared to videos
   - Users will watch one video at a time
   - But they might look at a page that has 20 thumbnails of other videos